2024 Call for Proposals is Now Closed

 - Identities, including racial, ethnic, and gender

-- One primary contact responsible for coordination of the session and liaising with the ASGCR organizers and speakers.
-This will include working alongside the ASGCR Steering Committee (from January to April), if the session is accepted, to ensure that the accepted session is integrated into the overall theme and objectives of the ASGCR program.
+- Contact.
+One primary contact responsible for coordination of the session and liaising with the ASGCR organizers and speakers.
+This will include working alongside the ASGCR Steering Committee to ensure that the accepted session is integrated into the overall theme and objectives of the ASGCR program.

-- List of up to four (4) presenters and/or panelists and up to two (2) moderators.
-Speakers should have agreed to roles prior to submission and should be available to attend the virtual Symposium if accepted, April 4-6, 2023.
+- Speakers.
+List of up to three presenters and/or panelists and up to two moderators.
+Speakers should have agreed to roles prior to submission and should be available to attend the virtual Symposium if accepted.

 - Timing: All session proposals should be 60 minutes, inclusive of discussion/question and answer time

-- Steering Committee Role: Submitters of accepted sessions should be prepared to work within the Symposium Scientific Steering Committee from January to April.
+- Steering Committee Role: Submitters of accepted sessions should be prepared to work with the Symposium Scientific Steering Committee from March to May.
 This will include joining occasional scientific program planning meetings to ensure that the accepted session is integrated into the overall theme and objectives of the ASGCR program.
-Session proposals should be fully developed; submitters will be responsible for developing and leading the content and execution of a 60-minute session, with the support of the entire Scientific Steering Committee.
+Session proposals should be fully developed; submitters will be responsible for developing and leading the content and execution of a 60-minute session, with guidance from the entire Scientific Steering Committee.

-- Relevance: The proposed topic addresses a relevant topic in global cancer research and control and should be relevant to an issue that is of global interest and not pertinent to one institution or context only.
+- Relevance: The proposed topic addresses a relevant topic in global cancer research and control.

 - Value to Attendees: The proposal adds something new to the existing dialogue in the field.
 Participants should leave the session with new knowledge, methods, and/or practical tools that they can adapt/use and put into practice in their own local settings.

 - Audience Engagement: The proposal promotes active learning and audience engagement, creating a forum for dialogue.
-Submitters may utilize web-based, interactive software, such as Mentimeter, to encourage audience participation.
+Submitters may utilize web-based, interactive software, such as Mentimeter or Slido, to encourage audience participation.
 Acquisition and utilization of any software is at the discretion of Symposium organizers.

 - Clarity of Ideas: Session proposal clearly and succinctly communicates the topic it will cover and learning objectives.